wanseob/truffle-plugin-modularizer/README.md

 Usage: truffle run modularize [options] [CONTRACT_NAMES...]

-If CONTRACT_NAMES is ommitted and there's no setting in truffle-config.js, this will modularize all contracts in the build/contracts directory
+If CONTRACT_NAMES is ommitted and there is no setting in truffle-config.js, this will modularize all contracts in the build/contracts directory

 Options:

-   -o, --output <path>   Path to write modularized js file. default path is src/index.js' -t, --target <path>   Path to read built artifacts of contracts. default path is 'build/contracts' -a, --all             It will modularize all contracts
+   -o, --output <path>   Path to write modularized js file. default path is 'src/index.js' -t, --target <path>   Path to read built artifacts of contracts. default path is 'build/contracts' -n, --network <name>  Specify name of the network to record deployed addresses to the module -a, --all             It will modularize all contracts

 You can store your custom settings in truffle-config.js